Sensitivity to longitudinal vector boson scattering and doubly-charged Higgs boson production in $\mathbf{W^\pm W^\pm jj}$ at future hadron colliders: Introduction

 The W boson can be polarized either longitudinally ($\mathrm{W_{\mathrm{L}}}$) or transversely ($\mathrm{W_{\mathrm{T}}}$).
-This leads to three contributions \ssWWVBSLL, \ssWWVBSLT, and \ssWWVBSTT~to the overall \ssWWVBS~production.
-In this study, the candidate \ssWWVBS~events contain exactly two same-sign leptons, missing transverse momentum, and two jets with a large rapidity separation and a high dijet invariant mass.
-The helicity eigenstates are defined in the WW center-of-mass reference frame.
+This leads to three contributions, \ssWWVBSLL, \ssWWVBSLT~(which includes \ssWWVBSTL), and \ssWWVBSTT~to the overall \ssWWVBS~production.
+In this study, the candidate \ssWWVBS~events contain exactly two leptons with the same electric charge, missing transverse momentum, and two jets with a large rapidity separation and a high dijet invariant mass.
+The helicity eigenstates are defined in the WW center-of-mass reference frame which has a higher contribution from longitudinally polarized W bosons compared to the center-of-mass frame of the colliding partons.
 Studies of changes in polarization fractions and in kinematic distributions arising from defining the helicity eigenstates in different reference frames at the LHC are reported in Ref.~\cite{Ballestrero:2020qgv}.
-A maximum-likelihood fit is performed using the distribution of events as a function of the separation between the two jets in azimuthal angle, $\Delta \phi_{jj}$, to extract the cross sections of the \ssWWVBSLL, \ssWWVBSLT, and \ssWWVBSTT~contributions.
+A maximum-likelihood fit is performed using the distribution of events as a function of a Boosted Decision Tree (BDT) variable optimized to distinguish between signal and background processes that can mimic the signal signature, to extract the cross sections of the \ssWWVBSLL, \ssWWVBSLT, and \ssWWVBSTT~contributions.

-A first measurement attempt of the production cross sections of polarized scattering in the same-sign \ssWWVBS~process was performed by the CMS Collaboration using a data sample corresponding to an integrated luminosity of 137 fb$^{-1}$ at $\sqrt{s}=13$ TeV~\cite{CMS:2020etf}, with an observed significance of about one standard deviation for the \ssWWVBSLL~component.
-There have been a number of studies focusing on techniques to maximize the sensitivity to the purely longitudinal contributions at the High-Luminosity LHC (HL-LHC)~\cite{Searcy:2015apa,Lee:2018xtt, Roloff:2021kdu}.
+The first measurements of the production cross sections of polarized scattering in the same-sign \ssWWVBS~process were performed at the LHC by the ATLAS and CMS Collaborations using data samples corresponding to integrated luminosities of about 140 fb$^{-1}$ at $\sqrt{s}=13$ TeV~\cite{ATLAS:2025wuw, CMS:2020etf}.
+An observed significance of 3.3 standard deviations for the production with at least one longitudinally polarized W boson was reported by the ATLAS Collaboration while an observed significance of 2.3 standard deviations was reported by the CMS Collaboration.
+There have been a number of studies focusing on techniques to maximize the sensitivity to the purely longitudinal contributions at the High-Luminosity LHC (HL-LHC)~\cite{Searcy:2015apa,Lee:2018xtt,Azzi:2019yne,Roloff:2021kdu}.
 The CMS Collaboration recently projected the result in Ref.~\cite{CMS:2020etf} to an integrated luminosity of $3000$ fb$^{-1}$, expected at the end of the HL-LHC, to obtain an expected significance of about four standard deviations for \ssWWVBSLL~production~\cite{CMS-PAS-FTR-21-001}.
 Beyond the LHC, studies focusing on the prospects of measuring longitudinally polarized ZZ scattering at a future high-energy muon collider were performed in Ref.~\cite{Yang:2021zak}.